pranath/bikeshare_analysis/README.md

 - Gender
 - Birth Year

-The data comes from 3 csv files:
+The data comes from 3 csv files.

+## Project files

+- bikeshare.py : Python command line application to analyse data and generate statistics
-- chicago.csv
+- chicago.csv : csv file with data for chicago
-- new_york_city.csv
+- new_york_city.csv : csv file with data for new york city
-- washington.csv
+- washington.csv : csv file with data for washington

 ## Study obectives